ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-10-09-the-covers-experiment.md

 ---
 I played music with a guy in high school who said there are two kinds of musicians, those that write songs and those that play covers.
 I disagreed with him then.
 I disagree even more now.

 Learning and listening to other people’s music has been the single biggest catalyst for my songs.
 Songs inspire songs, man!
 Young Bob Dylan mimicked Woody Guthrie.
-The Stones covered Howling Wolf and Robert Johnson.  **Hunter S. Thompson retyped all of *The Great Gatsby* and *A Farewell to Arms* to feel rhythm of a great novel under his fingertips.**
+The Stones covered Howling Wolf and Robert Johnson.  **Hunter S. Thompson retyped all of *The Great Gatsby* and *A Farewell to Arms* to feel the rhythm of a great novel under his fingertips.**

 I love playing covers.
 Getting a masterpiece under your fingertips.
 In your chest.
 Feeling it in real time.
 There's nothing like it.
 I can sit in a room alone, sing other people’s songs and feel content for hours.
 What a gift.